Azure-Samples/serverless-chat-langchainjs/docs/tutorial/02-setting-up-azure-functions.md

 ## Next Steps

-This tutorial explains how to configure the development environment to create functions for the Chat Application project using Functions version 4.x and the programming model v4 for Node.js.
+This tutorial explains how to configure the development environment to create functions for the AI Chat project using Functions version 4.x and the programming model v4 for Node.js.

 Additionally, we configured the project to run the functions we created.
 And finally, we created the `chat-post`, `documents-post`, and `documents-get` functions for the project.

-Before we continue with developing the functions, it's important to grasp a fundamental concept for those building Chat Application applications: Retrieval-Augmented Generation (RAG).
+Before we continue with developing the functions, it's important to grasp a fundamental concept for those building AI AI Chats: Retrieval-Augmented Generation (RAG).

 We will talk about RAG in the next section.